mcsparin/Paper/SIP18_Paper.md

 ----------------
 These are the libraries to be modularized:

-1.
+1. postfixOps
-2.
+2. reflectiveCalls
-3.
+3. implicitConversions
-4.
+4. higherKinds
-5.
+5. existentials

-These libraries provide high-level complex functionality and in some situations they could be concidered dangerous when implimented incorrectly.
+These features provide high-level complex functionality and in some situations they could be concidered dangerous when implimented incorrectly.
 When imported, the postFixOps library eliminates the need for a statement operator (".") between a value and an associated method call.
 In other words, it allows the use of operator syntax in a postfix position.
 For example:

 ```List(1,2,3) tail```  rather than ```List(1,2,3).tail```